KickToken [new] Hits 24 Hour Trading Volume of $2.82 Million (KICK)

-KickToken [new] (CURRENCY:KICK) traded flat against the U.S. dollar during the twenty-four hour period ending at 21:00 PM ET on January 25th.
-KickToken [new] has a total market capitalization of $22.07 million and approximately $2.82 million worth of KickToken [new] was traded on exchanges in the last 24 hours.
+KickToken [new] (CURRENCY:KICK) traded flat against the U.S. dollar during the 1-day period ending at 12:00 PM ET on January 30th.
+One KickToken [new] coin can currently be purchased for about $0.0148 or 0.00000030 BTC on popular cryptocurrency exchanges.
+KickToken [new] has a total market cap of $22.07 million and $2.82 million worth of KickToken [new] was traded on exchanges in the last 24 hours.
 During the last week, KickToken [new] has traded flat against the U.S. dollar.
-One KickToken [new] coin can now be bought for $0.0148 or 0.00000030 BTC on popular exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.